 Student Scholarship Poster Competition

-Three $1,000 scholarships will be awarded after the final round of judging at the conference.
-In addition to the monetary award, each scholarship recipient will be recognized on the conference web site and will be offered a complimentary registration for the Georgia Environmental Conference for the following year.
+Up to three $1,000 scholarships will be awarded after the final round of judging at the conference.
+In addition to the monetary award, each scholarship recipient will be recognized on the conference website and will be offered a complimentary registration for the Georgia Environmental Conference for the following year.

 |CRITERIA||PERCENTAGE OF FINAL SCORE|